aws-samples/aws-backup-prepost-script-sample/README.md

         }
     }
     ```

+## Enable Scheduled Rule (Optional)
-8. If you need to run the solution on a schedule, you can
+If you need to run the solution on a schedule, you can

    (a).
 Uncomment the resource **PrePostBackupEventsScheduledRule**  in template.yaml (line numbers 185-222)